rspeer/wikiparsec/README.md

 You could start reading with `WikiPrelude.lhs`, which sets up the functions we want to be available in all our modules, or `Text/Wiki/MediaWiki.lhs`, which performs the basic level of parsing for MediaWiki syntax.

+Ideally, this documentation is written with a target audience of people who are at least somewhat familiar with functional programming, but don't necessarily know a lot of details about Haskell.

+One member of that audience is myself.
+I can imagine a year from now, coming back to this code, saying "what the hell was I thinking with all these monads", and wanting to start over, unless I write some documentation that explains what I was thinking, in terms of both how the code is designed and how Haskell works in general.